PLAYER-SOURCED JUMP SHOTS

 Anthony Edwards

 The poor protection and the poor security of the basketball that are built into the non-oppositional, off-hand-back-behind-the-basketball design of the cradlegrip deny the cradlegrip jump shot the dynamic athleticism that attack jump shots require.
 The tenuous non-oppositional cradlegrip simply cannot hang onto the basketball when the physical demands of the attack jump shot arise, which mainly consist of pulling up off strongside moves or run-ups and squaring in the air.
 Consider the case of Jamal Murray.
 He’s got plenty of game.
 But he seldom shoots strongside mid-range pull-ups, which severely limits his ability to attack the defense with the jump shot and to unify his game.
-If Murray were to replace his elbow-out cradlegrip jump shot with a whole-body elbow-out jump shot, his jumpshooting game would gain athleticism and attack capability.
+If Murray were to replace his elbow-out cradlegrip with a semi-oppositional shooting grip, which would transform his cradlegrip jump shot into a whole-body elbow-out jump shot, his jumpshooting game would gain athleticism and strongside attack capability.

 Nicola Jokic